Last Updated on January 20, 2022

 - It includes offset spring suppressors, a quiver, peep sight, Whisker Biscuit arrow-rest, Trophy Ridge sight, MV-Cam system, and a wrist strap.

-- If you’re a novice, you need this one set up for you, but professional archers will need only a few minutes to have this one set up properly with no assistance.
+- If you’re a novice, you need this one set up for you, but professional archers will need only a few minutes to set this one up properly without assistance.

 Bottom Line: It’s light and quiet, and obviously very flexible.
-For its $388 price, you’ll get everything you need from performance to accessories.
+For its low price, you’ll get everything you need from performance to accessories.

-Without a doubt, this two-pound Original bow from Genesis is the best kids compound bow.
+Without a doubt, this two-pound Original bow from Genesis is the best kids option.
 In fact, it’s the official bow of the National Archery in the Schools Program, and any bow tagged by the national archery is definitely worth every penny.
-It’s perfect for youngsters because they can just adjust the draw length from 15” to 30” and the draw weight from 10-20lbs.
+It’s perfect for youngsters because they can just adjust the draw length from 15” to 30” and the draw weight from 10lbs. to 20lbs.
 The draw weight of this bow is so light that the draw cycle becomes easy for young users.
 Plus, it’s ultra lightweight, which makes it easy for kids to carry it around with ease.

 - It’s a good entry point into the archery hobby.